markbirss/nrf_hpsd/README.md

 Diagnostic firmware to detect nRF52 UICR REGOUT0 state to ensure 3v3 gpio ouput when pins are high

+Connect up a volt meter to the TEST_PIN and measure the output voltage

 builds same as meshtastic firmware with 2 variants available

 * s140_nrf52_611_softdevice (RAK, LilyGo, Heltec Node T114, etc)